akseldkw07/NNDL-Project/README.md

 Get a model to work?

-Fix CE loss?
+Fix CE loss? - DONE

 Use scheduler?

-Load weights and test in notebook
+Load weights and test in notebook - DONE